A closer look at the animals and plants that live in Douglass Park on Chicago's Westside

 Young dragonflies grow up underwater, eating small insects and underwater worms.
 When they are fully grown, dragonfly nymphs crawl up a stem and out of the water.
 The skin on their backs splits, and the adult dragonflies emerge, inflate and dry their wings, and then take off into the sky.
 During summer you can find the empty skins of dragonfly nymphs at the edges of the Lily Pond and lagoons.

 Damselflies, like this male Eastern Forktail, are small and slender cousins of dragonflies.
 You can see them on sunny summer days if you look carefully on plants at the edges of the sanctuary lagoon.

-Cicada Killer Wasp on a brick on the Douglas Park putting course.
+Cicada Killer Wasp on a brick on the Douglass Park mini-golf course.

-Cicada Killers dig deep burrows in the sandy soil of the putting course….
+Cicada Killers dig deep burrows in the sandy soil of the mini-golf course….

 …and then Cicada Killers fly around the park in search of Annual Cicadas, which are singing in the trees that time of year.
 The wasps give the cicadas a special sting that keeps keeps them alive but paralyzed.
 Then the wasps grab hold of the cicadas and fly back their burrows.
 The cicadas are dragged deep underground, where they will be food for growing Cicada Killer Wasp larvae.

 When goldenrod flowers start blooming in late summer, they attract lots of bees and wasps to sip nectar and collect pollen.
 Don’t touch those bees and wasps, because they will sting to protect themselves.
 The bold yellow-and-black patterning common to bees and wasps reminds birds and other predators to stay away or be stung!